B-Sanders/where2study/README.md

 Quality Assurance Lead: Brian Solis\
 User Interface Specialist: Andre Lopez / Nicholas Weaver

+# Intro
+Where2Study aims to ease the process of finding areas to study and providing a convenient platform to find other students and form study groups.
+This app will help to relieve some of the stress of studying on campus and hopefully improve the experience a student has when trying to study for their next exam.

 # Login Credentials:
 Email: tester@ucsd.edu   Password: password \
 (Tester should feel free and is encouraged to make make at least one more account with a UCSD email to test the registration process, accept their own posts made from the other account and test the reset password feature)